 Our aim at Holy Cross is that our pupils will develop the motivation to read for both study and pleasure.
 We want them to find great joy and satisfaction in reading a good book, including the classics.
 To enable pupils to access enjoyment through reading, our curriculum will support them to read with fluency, accuracy and confidence.

 Our approach to teaching reading will be systematic and thorough, beginning with pupils gaining excellent phonic knowledge and skills.
 Building upon this, we will teach comprehension skills so that pupils can understand a rich and varied range of texts.
 Through reading widely and through explicit teaching, pupils will build their use and range of expressive language and vocabulary.
 Above all they will grow up loving to read.

-The Canon has been informed by the Book Trust’s 100 best children's books - a list of the 100 best books for children from the last 100 years: the ultimate booklist to read before you're 14.
+Our Reading Canon has been informed by the Book Trust’s 100 best children's books - a list of the 100 best books for children from the last 100 years: the ultimate booklist to read before you're 14.